vivienherq/cs2103-tp-eventwise/docs/DeveloperGuide.md

 - An event can accommodate any number of people.
 - An event can contain any number of vendors.
-- An event can only be held at one venue.
+- An event can only be held at up to one venue.

+The following sequence diagram shows how the add event details operation works.

 #### Design considerations
 - Current Choice: Functionality for adding people to events, adding vendors to events and setting venues are in the same command.